Branded Search in the Age of AI

 4. Identify and address gaps.
 If AI mentions your competitors but not you, or if it gets key facts wrong, you can take targeted action: updated content, new third-party citations, corrected structured data.

 5. Work with an expert.
-Every Honeyb plan includes a monthly 30-minute strategy call.
+On Honeyb's Full Spectrum tier ($249/mo) and Enterprise, every account includes a monthly 30-minute strategy call with the team.
 Your dedicated AI visibility expert reviews your branded search data and helps you prioritize the actions that will have the most impact.

 Frequently asked questions